nilquera/assignment_2_963189/reports/Assignment-2-Deployment.md

 ### Clientbatchingestapp

 We provide a clientbatchingestapp example ready to be used, but we encourage tenants to write their own scripts.

+IMPORTANT: create a client-staging-input-directory where all CSVs will be dropped by IoT devices (ruuvitags).
+For testing purposes, you can download example files at [data directory](../data) and move them to client-staging-input-directory.
+Simply run [download.sh](../data/download.sh) to fetch the CSVs from the official repository.

 Any clientbatchingestapp must follow the next requirements: